kdgregory/log4j-aws-appenders/docs/substitutions.md

 connectivity or properly configured credentials these will fail.
 You must also have the relevant AWS SDK library in your classpath (see below).

-The `ec2` substitutions retrieve their information from the EC2 metadata service.
+The `ec2:instanceId` and `ec2:region` substitutions retrieve their information from the EC2 metadata service.
 Using these variables in any other environment will result in a (long) wait as the SDK tries to make an HTTP request to the (non-existent) metadata endpoint.

 The `ec2:tag` substution only applies when running on EC2.
 It retrieves the instance ID, and from that attempts to retrieve the named tag.
 If unable to retrieve the tag, returns "unknown".
 To use